DJBsec/cybersecurity/cybersecurity-videos.md

-# Best Cyber Security and Hacking Documentary
+# Videos & Documentaries about Cybersecurity

 - We Are Legion – The Story Of The Hacktivists (https://www.youtube.com/watch?v=ZHl0WI32XkY)
 - The Internet’s Own Boy: The Story Of Aaron Swartz (https://www.youtube.com/watch?v=M85UvH0TRPc)